Piano or Keyboard?

 - The term “keyboard lessons” refers to teaching the student block chords or one-finger chords.
 This results in the student not learning to read music correctly, and in playing the left-hand notes improperly and not at the same time as the right hand (playing melody).

-4 Reasons to Choose Piano Lessons
+The Top 4 Reasons to Choose Piano Lessons

 Pianos (and digital keyboards) are two-handed instruments.
 Professional piano lessons are always a better choice, then, because they approach the lessons that way from the get-go, teaching the student to play with both hands simultaneously.
-Here are some other reasons piano lessons are better:

 1. Be a Better Player